Fluid Change of Generations

 In 1974, Arnold Jäger, Jr. became sole proprietor of Gummi Jäger and its associated companies.

 The two Gummi-Jäger production sites for rubber molded parts and belted chain conveyors were consolidated within a 5,000 m² newly constructed building in Hanover-Anderten in 1975, under the name Artemis Kautschuk und Kunststoff-Technik.
 In addition, business with non-standard transport conveyors including the corresponding machinery and staff were taken over from the Continental Gummi-Werke AG and integrated into Artemis.

 In 1985, Regina Jäger entered the company as managing partner of Artemis, built up an in-house sales unit and established an Artemis-specific product and process development.

-Today, Artemis Kautschuk- und Kunststoff-Technik provides central services in elastomer chemistry, such as compound development, and the centralized test laboratory for the entire Jaeger Group of Companies.
+Today, Artemis Kautschuk- und Kunststoff-Technik provides central services in elastomer chemistry, such as compound development, and the centralized test laboratory for the entire Jaeger Group.
 As well, Artemis maintains a modern, computer-assisted mixing facility for high quality rubber compounds.

 Since then, the various operating departments have developed into the 3 divisions Belts and Conveyors, Stators and Rotors and Molded Parts, with international growth focused on distribution to the target groups.